 Bold Strokes Books is a publisher of LGBTQ fiction and non-fiction, including romance and erotica lines.
 They offer an advance (not-specified) as well as royalties.
 Books are listed in Bowker’s Books in Print, Baker and Taylor, Ingram, and other databases.
 Books are shipped to bookstores, libraries and online retailers in the United States and worldwide.
 EBooks are available for sale through all major retailers including Amazon, Apple, BarnesandNoble.com, Kobo, Google Play and Smashwords.
 In addition, they maintain an active online bookstore to sell print and e-books.
 Read FAQs HERE.

 Carina Press is one of Harlequin’s digital-first adult fiction single-title imprints, publishing first in digital, with releases in audio and print as well.
 Carina Press publishes a wide range of adult fiction genres and features books from talented authors in all genres, including romance, science fiction, fantasy, mystery and more.
 What they are looking for: All subgenres of romance with all levels of sensuality, from the very sweet to the incredibly erotic, featuring couples (or multiples) from all walks of life and sexual orientation, including same-sex romances.
+They publish novels and novellas.
 How to submit: Please submit queries for only completed, fully polished manuscripts, unless previously arranged otherwise with an editor.
 If a response has not been received after 12 weeks, please follow-up via your submittable account by adding a note to your submission log.

 Forever Yours is a digital-only imprint of Grand Central Publishing, which is part of Hachette Book Group.
 Forever Yours publishes new works as well as backlist titles from its nine-year-old Forever imprint.
 The imprint publishes two to four e-book titles a month.
 What they are looking for: Forever Yours is currently accepting romance submissions from all subgenres, including but not limited to: contemporary, romantic comedy, romantic suspense, western, historical, inspirational, paranormal, sci-fi/fantasy, futuristic, urban fantasy, steampunk, time-travel, and erotica.
 How to submit: They are accepting novella length works (8,000-35,000 words), as well as longer works from 35,000-100,000 words.